vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/whitney/anukramaNikA/06/135_balaprAptiH.md

 +++
-title = "135.
+title_whitney = "135.
 To crush an enemy."

 +++
 [śukra.—mantroktavajradevatyam. ānuṣṭubham.]